HEIC-to-JPEG-Dev/FileSyncToy/README.md

 # File Sync ++

-A new Wnidows 10/11 file sync tool.
+A new Windows 10/11 file sync tool.

 #Design Principles